Andreas Manga

 Yves Andréas Manga (born 15 October 1980) is a French football defender of Senegalese origin.
 He is currently without a club after being released by Perpignan Canet FC.

 The reason for this release was the reckless behaviour on the pitch during the 2007-08 season.
 After 24 matchdays, Manga had received red cards against Tubize, VW Hamme and OH Leuven.
 On matchday 25, against Antwerp, Manga made a dangerous two-footed challenge on Luciano Olguín.
 He only received a yellow card, but was substituted during the break after some other risky interventions.

+Personal life

+Manga acquired French nationality by naturalization on 1 June 2004.